History of Kentucky: Mid-20th century

+Students at a high school in Wheelwright, Kentucky, September 1946.
+In the center is George Fain, a World War II veteran completing his final year.

 Federal construction of the Interstate Highway System helped connect remote areas of Kentucky.
 Democrat Lawrence W. Wetherby was governor from 1950 to 1955.
 Wetherby was considered progressive, solid, and unspectacular.
 As lieutenant governor under Earle Clements, he succeeded Clements, who was elected U.S. Senator in 1950 and was elected governor in 1951.
 Wetherby emphasized road improvements, increasing tourism and other economic development.
 He was one of the few Southern governors to implement desegregation in public schools after the Supreme Court's decision in Brown v.
 Board of Education (1954), which ruled that segregated schools were unconstitutional.
 Bert T. Combs, the Democratic primary-winning candidate for governor in 1955, was defeated by Happy Chandler.

 Agriculture was replaced in many areas by industry, which stimulated urbanization.
 By 1970, Kentucky had more urban than rural residents.
 Tobacco production remained an important part of the state's economy, bolstered by a New Deal legacy which gave a financial advantage to holders of tobacco allotments.

 Thirteen percent of Kentucky's population moved out of state during the 1950s, largely for economic reasons.
 Dwight Yoakam's song, "Readin', Rightin', Route 23", cites local wisdom about avoiding work in the coal mines; U.S. Route 23 runs north through Columbus and Toledo, Ohio, to Michigan's automotive centers.